-It is with much sadness that NACS Daily reports the passing of RaceTrac’s long-time leader and Chairman Emeritus, Carl Bolch, Jr. The news was announced by RaceTrac on December 27.
+It is with much sadness that NACS Daily reports the passing of RaceTrac’s long-time leader and Chairman Emeritus, Carl Bolch, Jr., who died on December 26 at the age of 82.

 The first Raceway station was constructed in Jasper, Florida and opened in 1968.
 In 1976, Bolch moved the company’s headquarters to Atlanta and in 1979 the RaceTrac brand was born when he rebranded his existing self-service stations.